 At about 5.8 miles is the 3rd water stop.
 You are now getting glimpses of the Merrimack River on your right.
 About 2 tenths past the 7 Mile marker is the 4th water stop.
 The Tyngsboro Bridge is now very visible ahead of you.
 You turn right onto the bridge.
 After you cross the river, you immediately turn right and head south-east back towards Lowell.
 There is a National Carpet wholesale store on your right and you are now at the 8 mile mark.

 Miles 9 to 12

-At about 8.8 miles, across from the Tyngsboro Country Club is your 5th water stop.
+About a mile down the road from the bridge - at about 8.8 miles - is your 5th water stop.
 At about 10.4 miles is the 6th water stop where you will pass the Greater Lowell Vocational High School on your left.
 You might not realize it as you run – but you’ve actually been going down a gentle grade for 2 miles (don’t believe me – try it backwards someday).

 We continue our run back to Lowell, crossing the town line shortly before the 11 Mile marker.
 We continue east to the Rourke Bridge at about 12.4 miles.
 Just before the bridge will be your 7th water stop.
 At the Rourke Bridge we turn right onto the bridge.
 On race day the bridge is closed to traffic and you’ll run in the travel lane.
 On other days use the pedestrian walk on the right.